 1. In a large casserole dish with a lid, sweat the chopped onions, garlic and ginger together in the oil.
 Add the salt and cover with a lid.
 Cook on a medium to low heat for 10 minutes, stirring occasionally to prevent burning.
 Meanwhile, bash the cardamon pods in a pestle and mortar, spilling out the seeds.
-Discard the shells and grind.
+Discard the shells and grind to a powder.

-2. Once the onions are soft, add the cardamon, cumin, coriander, chilli flakes, turmeric and the bay leaf and give it a good stir.
-Cook for a further 5 minutes, adding a dash of water to the mix if needed to prevent burning.
+2. Once the onions are soft, add the cardamon, cumin, coriander, chilli flakes, salt, turmeric and mango chutney.
+Add a dash of water, give it a good stir and cook for a further 5 minutes.

 3. Add the saffron, sugar and the plain flour and stir.
 Add 400ml of water slowly in a steady stream bit by bit stirring continuously until incorporated.
 Bring to the boil and then reduce to a simmer for 10 minutes.
 Take off the heat, remove the bay leaf and add the double cream or yogurt.
 Blend the curry sauce with a hand blender or food processor until you have a smooth consistancy.

 4. Return the pot to a medium heat and add the sweet potato chunks.
 Bring to the boil and then reduce to a simmer, cover and cook for a further 15 minutes, stirring occasionally.

 5. Add the drained chickpeas, stir and cook uncovered for 5 more minutes before finally adding the frozen peas.
 Cook for couple more minutes before spooning into bowls and topping with chopped coriander.
 Serve with brown basmati rice.